codemuse-app/codemuse/packages/vscode/README.md

 - 🔍 [First Search](https://codemuse.notion.site/First-search-65d61dfc2a504222b624e9f088c15bab?pvs=4)
 - 📄 [Automated Documentation](https://codemuse.notion.site/Automated-docs-2b94c50852e54440983b589b78a9d5dc?pvs=4)

+First time using CodeMuse ?
+Checkout our ["How to use CodeMuse"](https://www.youtube.com/watch?v=8JmVMXH8kq4) video 🎥

 <!---
 Upon installation, you will need to restart Visual Studio Code for the changes to take effect.
 When you open a new workspace with supported language files and/or open the CodeMuse sidebar, CodeMuse will start indexing your project.
 Step by step guide: